pramodkumarkarn/hugo-pk/content/blog/measure-confidence-not-progress/index.md

 Even if progress is "good", it's a weak question with a weak answer.
 We ask for progress but what we _really_ want to know is:

 - Will this thing actually happen?
--  Do we need help?
-Should I offer _to_ help?
+- What's holding us back?
+Do we need help?
+- Is it time to escalate?
 - How effective have our tactics been so far?
-- What's holding us back?
+- As a stakeholder, should I offer to help?
 - Should I revisit my own strategy or other tactics?
 - Should I rethink my own delivery which is dependent on this thing?

-Measuring progress skips over the story of how we got here, what we're going to do about it and, critically how we _feel_ about how things are going so far.
+Measuring progress skips over the story of how we got here, what we're going to do about it and, critically, how we _feel_ about how things are going so far.

 ## Measuring Confidence
 [Feelings are important](/blog/nvc).
 They're a gateway to incredibly rich, nuanced, and informative conversations.